Home Credit Card Debt How to Handle Credit Card Debt on a Tight Budget

 • Seek professional help if you can’t handle your debt on your own.

-However, you should never give up on your financial future under any circumstances.
-No situation is hopeless.
-With the right approach and good money management going forward, you can pay off debt on a tight budget.
+Mismanaged credit card payoff can eat up your income quickly, regardless of how much you make.
+If you don’t earn much, you may feel that you'll never manage to pay down debt.
+However, you should never give up on your financial future - no situation is hopeless.
+By creating a budget with the right approach and good money management going forward, you can pay off debt on a tight budget.

-How do you approach your credit card debt problem on a tight budget?
+How do you approach your credit card debt problem on a tight budget, though?
 Do you look for help right away, or should you give it a try on your own?

 Your tight-budget debt management plan should include the following action items:

-• Reduce your spending and save more, so you can make heftier payments toward your debt.
+• Reduce your credit card spending and save more, so you can make heftier payments toward your debt.

-• Try to lower your monthly payments and get lower interest rates.
+• Check your credit card statement and try to lower your monthly payments, thus getting lower interest rates.

 • Protect your credit score from damage.

-A solid budget is at the core of every debt management plan because it gives you the tools to cut your expenses and redirect money toward debt payments.
+First of all, create a budget.
+A solid budget lies at the core of every debt management plan because it gives you the tools to cut your expenses and redirect money toward your credit card account and debt bill payments.
 You can do your monthly budget with this free template.
+You can also use a card payoff calculator to estimate how long it will take to pay off your debt.

 BlogCTA_MonthlyBudget

-In addition to paying more than the minimum payment on each of your credit cards, the best way to lower your bills is to stop using your credit cards for purchases, if possible.
+In addition to paying more than the minimum payment on each of your credit cards, the best way to lower your bills is to reduce credit card transactions for purchases.

-That does not mean you should cancel your credit cards, though.
-By closing your credit cards, you may alter your credit utilization ratio and shorten your credit history, thus hurting your credit score.
+That does not mean you should cancel your credit cards!
+You only need to manage your credit card balance.
+By closing your credit cards, you may alter your credit utilization ratio and shorten your lines or credit history, thus actually hurting your credit score.

-The point of a budget is to help you achieve a financial goal.
-Since your current goal is debt repayment, you have to save as much money as possible.
+The point of a budget is to help you find the right financial goal.
+Since your current goal is to pay off your bills on time, you must save as much money as possible.
+To maximize your weekly or monthly savings, reach out for the best high-yield savings accounts.

 Review all your non-essential, discretionary expenses and give them a healthy trim.
-For instance, if you are saving to pay off debt, consider eating in instead of eating out.
-Consider ways to cut your entertainment expenses, such as trimming down your streaming services or getting rid of cable services.
+For instance, if you are saving to pay off debt, consider how much you’re eating out.
+Think of ways to cut down your personal expenses, such as trimming down your streaming products and services or getting rid of cable services.
 Trade in your gym membership in favor of working out at home.
 Be creative in finding ways to save.

 You can also optimize your recurring, essential expenses.
 Set the thermostat to a more wallet-friendly mode, and try to complete your grocery shopping for less.
 Check your car insurance rates and get quotes to see if you can get the same coverage for less with another company.
 Sell the possessions that you no longer need.
 Optimize your life from a financial perspective.